-“The floors inside these buildings are much more important than you might think,” explains AOG General Manager Blake Bennett.
+“The floors inside these buildings are much more important than you might think,” explains AOG Business Director Blake Bennett.
 “They play a critical role in keeping operations running smoothly and that’s why our expertise is so valuable.”

 Floor Flatness is the name of the game inside the buildings rising on Kansas City’s e-commerce landscape.
 It’s both a science and an art best left to those with advanced knowledge and experience in forming the foundation of massive, modern facilities.